mmvest/User-Interface-Forge/README.md

 ![](media/demo_run_uiforge.gif)

-TO stop UiForge, just press the END key.
+To stop UiForge, just press the END key.
 Upon hitting the END key, a dialog box should pop up telling you that UiForge has cleaned up.

 As of right now, there is no way to change this keybind except by changing the code itself, but I plan to add the ability to manage keybinds in the future.